Muhammad Anwar Khan (Azad Kashmir politician): Education and career

 Sardar Anwar Khan received his early education from Tain and then got recruited in the Pakistan Air Force on 7 January 1963 and was allotted the service number PA-66705.
 He served the air force until October 1966 when he was then selected for commission in the Pakistan Army.
 On 15 April 1967, he was commissioned in the Azad Kashmir Regiment.
 He is a graduate of the Command and Staff College, Quetta, Pakistan Navy Staff College, Karachi and National Defence College, Rawalpindi.
 He also attended the U.S. Army War College in Pennsylvania and received a Master's Degree in War Studies.

 During a span of 35 years of his distinguished army career, he held various important commands of staff and instructional appointments.
 He commanded two infantry battalions, a brigade and as Major General commanded two infantry divisions.
 As a young officer he also actively participated in 1971 war in the Kashmir sector.
 He made significant contribution to the leadership development within the Pakistan Army as an Instructor at the Pakistan Military Academy, School of Infantry and Tactics, Command and Staff College, Quetta and as the Chief Instructor at National Defence College, Islamabad from December 1996 to December 1998.
 He retired from the army as Vice Chief of General Staff (VCGS) in July 2001.
 He also served as the colonel commandant of Azad Kashmir Regiment till April 2003.

 Personal life and death

-He is married and has three sons and two daughters.
+He was married and had three sons and two daughters.
 His son, Brigadier Adnan Anwar is currently serving in the Pakistan Army.
-His personal efforts to bring Army Public School in his native village of Tain brought useful result in 2021 when APS Tain started its educational functionality.
+His personal efforts to bring Army Public School in his native village of Tain brought useful results in 2021 when APS Tain started its educational functionality.

 He died on 19 January 2023 and his funeral was held in Army Race Course Graveyard on 20 January 2023.
 Many officials from the Pakistan Army attended his funeral.